opensourcegeek/stest/README.md

     -V, --version    Prints version information

 OPTIONS:
+    -c, --csv <csv>                                    Set name of csv file -n, --number-tests <number_tests>                  Sets number of tests to run -s, --server-country <server_country>
+            This will scan servers only from given country name - it might take a while before it finds the best server -o, --server-country-code <server_country_code>
-    -c, --csv <csv>                          Set name of csv file -n, --number-tests <number_tests>        Sets number of tests to run -s, --server-country <server_country>    This will scan servers only from given country - it might take a while before it finds the best server
+            This will scan servers only from given country code - it might take a while before it finds the best server
 ```

 to-do
 -----

+   - Add a switch to use local cache for servers to avoid downloading each time.
    - Add command line switches to use specific server, override geo-ip lookup.
    - Add command line argument to run in server mode (no security) again rendering CSV/JSON file.
 I'm thinking websocket but not sure!